IBE160/SG-Lotte/docs/sprint-artifacts/1-4-guided-onboarding-flow.md

 *   The backend endpoint to save user preferences should be added to `backend/app/api/v1/endpoints/users.py`.

 #### General Notes
 *   The wireframes are conceptual.
-The developer will need to implement the UI using the project's design system and components.
-The goal is to collect the user's fitness goal, dietary preferences, and fitness persona.
+The developer will need to implement the UI using the project's design system and components, focusing on collecting the user's fitness goal, dietary preferences, and fitness persona.
 [Source: docs/sprint-artifacts/tech-spec-epic-1.md#detailed-design]
-*   The onboarding flow should be intuitive and easy to a use.
+*   The onboarding flow should be intuitive and easy to use.
 Upon completion, the frontend sends these preferences to the backend's `POST /users/preferences` endpoint.
+This interaction is detailed in the workflow.
 [Source: docs/sprint-artifacts/tech-spec-epic-1.md#workflows-and-sequencing]
 *   Ensure that the user's preferences are saved correctly to the `users` table in the database and can be retrieved for the AI plan generation.
+Data model details are provided in the tech spec.
 [Source: docs/sprint-artifacts/tech-spec-epic-1.md#data-models-and-contracts]

 ---